 Sabrina Ellis, Vice President for Human Resources

-Aristide Collins, Vice President and Secretary of the University
+Aristide Collins, Vice President for Development and Alumni Relations

 Deans of the Schools